Surrey, British Columbia: History

 The first non-Indigenous settlement of Surrey was founded near Crescent Beach, located in South Surrey; another was founded near Bridgeview/Brownsville, located in North Surrey.
 Early trails and roads helped to encourage the settlement of Surrey.
 The first trail built by a settler was the 1861 the Kennedy Trail.
 James Kennedy built the trail to provide a route between New Westminster and the natural pasture land on the Mud Bay Flats next to the Serpentine River.
 The Semiahmoo Wagon Road was built in 1873 between Brownsville (opposite New Westminster) and Semiahmoo (Blaine).
 The first regular ferry service across the Fraser River started in 1882 on the steam ferry K de K, with the point of departure at Brownsville.
 The ferry landed on the Surrey side at the start of Old Yale Road, which connected directly inland to Yale and was a major gold rush trail.

 The New Westminster Rail Bridge was opened in 1904, allowing personal vehicles to cross the Fraser River on the upper deck.
 The lower deck, for rail, enabled BC Electric Railway to finally construct the Interurban line, an electric suburb commuter rail route connecting Chilliwack to Vancouver.
 It opened for service in 1910, and ran through Kennedy, Newton, Sullivan, and Cloverdale.
-Currently, two of the BCER cars (1225 & 1304) are nearly finished being restored for operation on the mainline between Cloverdale and Sullivan.
-New car barns and museum currently under construction in Cloverdale (as of 2012).
+Two of the BCER cars (1225 & 1304) are restored and are operated by the Fraser Valley Heritage Railway Society on the mainline between Cloverdale and Sullivan.

 In 1937, the then two-lane Pattullo Bridge linking New Westminster and Surrey was opened.

 In the early 1950s, BC Electric Railways ceased operating its interurban line, thus increasing the number of vehicles on Surrey roads.
 Highway 10 was built in 1953, and Highway 15 in 1957.
 In 1964, the provincial government completed Highway 401 and the Port Mann Bridge; that section of roadway would later be renamed Highway 1.
 In 1959, the George Massey Tunnel was opened, along with what is known as Highway 99.
 With the completion of the new Highways 1 and 99, the Fraser Highway and King George Boulevard became major arteries.

 In the early 1990s, Surrey saw the return of rail transit with the SkyTrain Expo Line expansion into Surrey.
 The four stations added were Scott Road, Gateway, Surrey Central and King George.